datasets/gold-prices/README.md

-Monthly gold prices (USD) in London.
+Monthly gold prices since 1950 in USD (London market).
 Data is sourced from the Bundesbank.

 ## Data